uber-go/guide/style.md

 Editing this document:

 - Discuss all changes in GitHub issues first.
-- Update the table fo contents as new sections are added or removed.
+- Update the table of contents as new sections are added or removed.
 - Use tables for side-by-side code samples.
 See below.

 Code Samples: